 You can check how long it may take you to get to your desired level:

 Your level now Approx Study time Your new level Cambridge Exam level /IELTS Score Elementary A1 Study 15-20 weeks Pre Intermediate A2 KET IELTS 2.5-3.5 Pre-Intermediate A2 Study 15-20 weeks Intermediate B1 PET IELTS 4.0 – 5.0 Intermediate B1 Study 15-20 weeks Upper Intermediate B2 FCE IELTS 5.5 – 6.5 Upper Intermediate B2 Study 20 weeks Advanced C1 CAE IELTS 7.0 – 8.0 Advanced C1 Study 20 weeks Proficiency C2 CPE IELTS 8.5 – 9.0

-Students studying at Rose of York towards the Academic IELTS exam in 2015 have achieved the following results:
+Students studying at Rose of York towards the Academic IELTS exam in the past have achieved the following results:

 IELTS SCORE BAND TOTAL % OF STUDENTS 7-7.5 27% 6-6.5 64% 5-5.5 1%